MosesHimself/Software-Eng-Final-Proj/README.md

 # Scrum/Kanban Process
 - [Here is a link to our environment](https://docs.google.com/spreadsheets/d/1bvLWHnr4DOBnJgx6yxXo4vlfA3YVRor0wbPGG8gUI-k/edit?usp=sharing)
-- Unfortunately we had not for-seen the trial ending for our SmartSheet 30 days after we had started it.
+- Unfortunately we had not foreseen the trial ending for our SmartSheet 30 days after we had started it.
 - [Here](https://github.com/MosesHimself/Software-Eng-Final-Proj/blob/master/SmartSheetEmail.png) is the email they had sent me.
 - Since we could not export the data as they had claimed, we had to transfer our Kanban board over to a Google Spreadsheet last minute.
 ## Daily Scrum Meetings
-- Tuesdays and Thursday we met before class and just talked about what we did the day prior, what we will do that day, and any troubles.
+- Tuesdays and Thursdays we met before class and just talked about what we did the day prior, what we will do that day, and any troubles we may have had that needed to be addressed.
-- Wednesday and Friday we met during the day, had a similar scrum meeting as specified above, and additionally had an hour or so of group work.
+- Wednesdays and Fridays we met during the day, had a similar scrum meeting as specified above, and additionally had an hour or so of group work.

 ## Sprint 1
 ### Timeline: October 9th - October 27th